Fugitive Ghosn brings global attention to Japanese justice

 The preparation for Ghosn’s trial had already taken a year, and the date for his trial was undecided.
 He was charged with underreporting of future income and breach of trust in diverting Nissan Motor Co. money for personal gain, the two separate charges complicating and prolonging his trial process.

 If convicted, he could face 15 years in prison.
-Prosecutors also can appeal district court decisions, prolonging the process for defendants.
+Prosecutors also can appeal district court decisions.

 “Even when they are eventually exonerated, they have already lost so much,” Cho said, noting some suspects have lost their jobs, their reputation, even their families.